What is Elastic Stack (ELK Stack)?

 Particular networking regulations are enforced within an ELK Stack, and any network-related problem has the potential to impact the entirety of the stack.
 For instance, when Logstash is hosted on the ELK server, it can lead to disconnections or timeouts on the client servers.

 Solution.
 In order to prevent networking complications within the stack, it is crucial to put in place correct routing regulations.
 Should network difficulties persist even after an assessment of the routing rules, it is advisable to scrutinize the firewall regulations and port configurations.
+Effective management of such challenges falls under the purview of managed IT operations, where proactive measures can prevent disruptions and ensure smooth operations.

 Excessive log volume